Mark Schwartz is the author of four books, which are primarily about Digital Transformation. I've

 Over the last few years, I have written a few times about hiring, specifically in this post I suggested that companies schedule all interviews in one day, to cut down on the time required to hire, and to be responsive to the business and to candidates.

-I recently interviewed at AWS for a Customer Solutions Manager (CSM) role, which is part of the Solutions Architect team.
-Similar to my Google interview 10 years ago, the AWS role also had one of the rounds that had multiple (4) back-to-back interviews.
+I recently interviewed at AWS, initially for a Customer Solutions Manager (CSM) role, then for Solutions Architect role.
+Similar to my Google interview 10 years ago, the AWS role also had one of the rounds that had multiple back-to-back interviews.
 In the case of AWS, I had:

 - a phone screen with HR, for about 30 mins